 - A kiss

 - A favorite decoration

-DIY Tip: Print up cards to place at each guest's seat or create a sign or chalkboard with the instructions.
-If you want your wedding photos shared on social media, include a hashtag so you can see all the fun from your wedding games.
+DIY Tip: Print up cards to put at each guest's place setting or create a sign or chalkboard with the instructions.
+If you want your wedding photos shared on social media, include your wedding hashtag so you can see all the fun from your wedding games.

-- Bride and Groom Trivia: Let one lucky guest from each table make a play to take home the centerpiece or a prize.
-Create a list of trivia questions about the bride and groom for guests to answer.
+Let one lucky guest from each table make a play to take home the centerpiece or a prize.
+Create a list of trivia questions about the newlyweds for guests to answer.
 Have the DJ or a wedding party member read the answers.
 The person at each table with the most correct answers wins.

-- Couple's Crossword: Another way to test your guests' newlywed knowledge is to create a crossword puzzle entirely based on information about the bride and groom.
+Another way to test your guests' newlywed knowledge is to create a crossword puzzle entirely based on information about the couple.
 Winners with the most correct answers for this wedding game don't have to win anything beyond bragging rights.

-Ice breakers aren't just for business meetings; they can also be wedding games to help guests get to know the bride and groom that much better.
-One popular example is the Wedding Shoe Game, in which the bride and groom are seated in chairs back to back.
-Shoes are removed so that the groom holds one of his own and one of the bride's, and vice versa for the bride.
+Ice breakers aren't just for business meetings; they can also be wedding games to help guests get to know the newlywed couple that much better.
+One popular example is the Wedding Shoe Game, in which the couple is seated in chairs back to back.
+Shoes are removed so that each partner holds one of their own and one of their partner's shoes.